kus/cs2-modded-server/README.md

 ### Changing maps

-Admins can type `!map` in chat and it will bring up a menu of all the maps for the current mod.
+Admins can type `!maps` in chat and it will bring up a menu of all the maps for the current mod.
 When a map is selected it will change the map straight away.

-At the end of the map (if time runs out or win conditions are met) it will automatically choose a map from the current mod.
+At the end of the map (if time runs out or win conditions are met) it a vote will show to choose a map from the current mod.

-I plan to add more features like !rtv, !nominate etc.

 ### Changing game modes

-There is no "menu" feature in CS2, so it's all via the chat window or server console.
+Admins can type `!modes` in chat and it will bring up a menu of all the game modes.
+Simply choose one and it will switch to that game mode and change to a default map for that game mode.

+The maps in `!maps` will also update to the new game mode when it has changed.

-The easiest way to manage the server is to use the Rcon commands via chat i.e. `!rcon exec dm` will change to deathmatch.
+You can also change directly to a game mode with the Rcon commands via chat i.e. `!rcon exec dm` will change to deathmatch.

 These are all the available chat commands to change the game mode: